pangenome/odgi/docs/rst/tutorial.rst

 Creating a Path
 ===============

-Generating a linear sequence from this graph could be done in infinitely many ways, due to the interal loop betwee `n5`, `n6`, and `n8`.
+Generating a linear sequence from this graph could be done in infinitely many ways, due to the interal loop between `n5`, `n6`, and `n8`.
 If we wanted to define a single consensus sequence, we would do this by defining a path.

 .. image:: /img/exampleGraphPath.png